Replace Several Teeth in a Row with Dental Implants

 Implant Options for Replacing Several Teeth

 Sometimes two or more teeth in a row have to be replaced, either because they are broken down and need extraction or are already lost.
-Dr. Schmidt and Dr. Lee are highly skilled and experienced at replacing teeth with dental implants.
+Our doctors are highly skilled and experienced at replacing teeth with dental implants.

 Options for Replacing Several Teeth in a Row